WyahidBadri/react-assessment/README.md

 ## Here's your mission:

 Build an app that renders the names of the first 151 Pokémon in the pokéapi database on page load.
+When the user clicks a name, the app should render information about that Pokémon, including the name and weight.

 ## Deliverables

 1. Tackle app above with React.
-Make sure to write clean code, with frequent git commits (we should be able to view the story of building your app based on your commits).
+Make sure to write clean code, with frequent git commits

+2. Use the

 2. Style that puppy and make it look goooooood.